rebcabin/masr/specs.md

 ```

-# 12. TELESCOPING SPECS
+# 13. TELESCOPING SPECS

-A given entity (instance hash-map) may be
+A certain given entity (instance hash-map) may be

-* an `::asr-term` -- any one of the terms
+* an `::asr-term` -- any one of the many terms

 * a `::symbol` -- a particular one of the several
   terms,